 Some people choose to clip their Goldendoodle for easier maintenance.
-But even if you choose to go down this route, you still need to brush your dog about every few weeks.
-Don’t forget you need also to pay a visit to parlor every 6 – 8 weeks to keep the coat stay groomed.
+But even if you choose to go down this route, you still need to brush your Goldendoodle once every few weeks.
+Don’t forget you may need to also pay a visit to the parlor every 6 – 8 weeks to keep your dog’s coat stay groomed.

-You don’t need to bathe your dog too often as it can deprive your dog of natural oils and moisture.
-Depending on your dog’s activity level, once a month is usually enough.
+You don’t need to bathe your Goldendoodle too often as it can deprive your Goldendoodle of natural oils and moisture.
+Depending on your Goldendoodle’s activity level, once a month is usually enough.

-Feed your dog with a high-quality food and supplements.
+Feed your Goldendoodle with high-quality food and supplements.
 The dog food should be a well-balanced food that contains all the nutrients needed.
-In addition, it’s a good idea to add Omega-3 and Omega-6 fatty acid supplements to your dog’s diet.
+In addition, it’s a good idea to add Omega-3 and Omega-6 fatty acid supplements to your Goldendoodle’s diet.
 Fish oil and flaxseed are known as the best supplement that contains Omega-3 and Omega-6 fatty acids.
-Those supplements keep your dog’s coat healthy and shiny.
+Those supplements keep your Goldendoodles’ coat healthy and shiny.

-The last but not least, you need to regularly brush and de-shed your dog.
-Regular brushing and de-shedding help to remove dead skin and hair as well as the production of natural skin oils that help with hair growth and ensure your dog’s coat stay healthy, clean and shiny.
-In the next section, we will learn different types of brushed needed to groom your Goldendoodle.
+Last but not least, you need to regularly brush and de-shed your Goldendoodles.
+Regular brushing helps to remove dead dog’s skin and hair and stimulate the production of natural skin oils that help with hair growth and ensure your Goldendoodles’ coat stays clean and shiny.
+In the next section, we will learn the different types of brushes needed to groom your Goldendoodle.

-If your Goldendoodle has a curly coat you won’t need this brush, but if your Goldendoodle has a fleece or wavy coat then you will need bristle brush to groom them.
-When you choose the best bristle brush for your Goldendoodle, you want to a bristle brush that has boar bristles or a mix of boar and nylon bristles.
-Avoid bristle brush that has only nylon bristles as it can break your dog’s hair and coat.
+If your Goldendoodle has a curly coat you won’t need this brush, but if your Goldendoodle has fleece or wavy coat then you will need bristle brush to groom them.
+When you’re choosing a brush for Goldendoodle, you will want to get a bristle brush that has boar bristles or a mix of boar and nylon bristles.
+Avoid bristle brush that has only nylon bristles as it can break your Goldendoodle’s hair and coat.

 Bristle brush comes with bristles in different lengths and densities.
-If you have dogs with long coats then you need to use a bristle brush that has widely-spaced, long bristles.
+If you have Goldendoodles with long coats then you need to use a bristle brush that has widely-spaced, long bristles.
 As for Goldendoodles with short coats, you need to use a bristle brush with bristles that are closer together and shorter.
-To groom dogs with coarse hair, you need to use stiffer bristles while for dogs with soft hair, use softer bristles.
+To groom Goldendoodles with coarse hair, you need to use stiffer bristles while for Goldendoodles with smooth hair, use softer bristles.

-A pin brush or known as a wire pin brush is a good choice for Goldendoodles with medium to long coats and with wooly or curly coats.
+Pin brushes or known as wire pin brushes are a good choice for Goldendoodles with medium to long coats and with wooly or curly coats.
 To use the pin brush, you need to begin brushing your Goldendoodle from head to bottom or in the direction of the hair growth.
-After the first brushing is complete, the next step is to brush from bottom to head.
-Brushing your dog in the opposite direction helps to grab as much dead hair as possible and you will have an easier time to work through knots and mats in their coat.
-Remember the goal of using pin brush is to brush the hair, not the skin.
-So be careful not to scratch your dog’s skin.
+After the first step is complete, the next step is to brush from bottom to head.
+Brushing your Goldendoodle in the opposite direction helps to grab as much dead hair as possible and you will have an easier time working through knots and mats in their coat.
+Remember the goal of using a pin brush is to brush the hair, not the dog’s skin.
+So be careful not to scratch your Goldendoodle’s skin.

-Once you have finished with the pin brush the next step is to use a slicker brush.
-It also good to use after giving your dog a bath.
-This brush is used to remove small mats and tangles hidden in the undercoat.
-You want to brush your dog from head to bottom, don’t brush your dog against the hair growth as it can create more tangles.
-When you brush using a slicker brush, make sure not to brush your dog repeatedly in the same area or you could damage the skin.
+Once you have finished with the pin brushes the next step is to use slicker brushes.
+It is also good to use after giving your Goldendoodle a bath.
+This brush is used to remove small tangles and mats hidden in the undercoat.
+You want to brush your Goldendoodle from head to bottom, don’t brush your Goldendoodle against the hair growth as it can create more tangles.
+When you brush using slicker brushes, make sure not to brush your Goldendoodle repeatedly in the same area or you could damage the dog’s skin.

-Comb such as Greyhound comb or Poddle comb is used for finishing or fluffing.
-This comb is used to pick the remaining small knots that you might miss from the previous brushing session.
-To use this grooming comb, you want to start with the wide-tooth end of the comb to deal with larger knots and finished with the fine-tooth end of the comb for fine detailing.
-Be careful when using the comb as it can scratch your dog’s skin.
+Combs such as Greyhound or Poddle combs are used for finishing or fluffing.
+These combs are perfectly suited to pick the remaining small knots that you might miss from the previous brushing session.
+To use these combs, you want to start with the wide-tooth end to deal with larger knots and finished with the fine-tooth end for fine detailing.
+Be careful when using the combs as it can scratch your Goldendoodle’s skin.

 5. Dematting Tool (Optional)

-If your dog has a hard time with mats and tangles, you may want to consider using demating tools such as the Furminator, undercoat rake, or dematting comb.
-However, you want to be careful when using these tools because they are very sharp and can slice your dog’s skin easily.
+If your Goldendoodle has a hard time with tangles and mats, you may need to consider using demating tools such as the Furminator, undercoat rake, or de-matting comb.
+However, you want to be careful when using these Goldendoodle grooming tools because they are very sharp and can slice your Goldendoodle’s skin easily.
 Alternatively, you can use a detangling conditioner that can help to prevent mats and tangles.

-What To Look for in a Best Brush for Goldendoodle
+What To Look For When Picking a Brush for Goldendoodle

 Look for a grooming brush that is plenty slick

-Slick grooming brushes are much denser than thin brushes but have the ability to cruise right through both of the different coats that your dog has on their body.
+Slick grooming brushes are much denser than thin brushes but have the ability to cruise right through both of the different coats that your Goldendoodle has on their body.

 These kinds of brushes usually have much thinner pins that bend a lot more than brushes with thicker pins, and usually have a higher density of these individual pins on the brush as well.
-This allows you to separate more individual hairs with each and every single pass through of your dog’s coat – the most important thing you can do to avoid that coat from matting.
+This allows you to separate more individual hairs with each and every single pass-through of your Goldendoodle’s coats.

 Flexible pins with plenty of strength are critical

-We really can’t harp on the importance of having flexible pins with plenty of strength enough, not when you’re looking to get your hands on the best brush for Goldendoodle dogs.
+We really can’t harp on the importance of having flexible pins with plenty of strength enough, not when you’re looking to get your hands on a brush for Goldendoodle.

-Pins that are too stiff are going to pull and tear and your dog’s coat as well as the sensitive skin they have underneath their fur, causing pain and also raising the potential for infection and irritation.
-Pins that have way too much flexibility in aren’t going to do any good, either, as they will simply jump and bump over your dogs for rather than pulling the individual hairs apart.
+Pins that are too stiff are going to pull and tear and your dog’s coats as well as the sensitive skin they have underneath their fur, causing pain and also raising the potential for infection and irritation.
+Pins that have way too much flexibility in aren’t going to do any good, either, as they will simply jump and bump over your Goldendoodles rather than pulling the individual hairs apart.

 Look for something with a large handle on it – and an even larger head

-Because you are going to have to spend a little bit of time grooming your Goldendoodle every now and again, working the brush through their fur and their coat to keep them happy and healthy, you’re going to want a brush that fits comfortably in your hand.
+Because you are going to have to spend a little bit of time brushing and grooming your Goldendoodle, working the brush through their fur and their coat to keep them happy and healthy, you’re going to want a brush that fits comfortably in your hand.

-Brushes with larger handles are almost always more comfortable than those with tiny handles, and ergonomics should definitely be considered before you pull the trigger on this kind of purchase.
+Brushes with larger handles are almost always more comfortable than those with tiny handles, and ergonomic handle should definitely be considered before you pull the trigger on this kind of purchase.

-You also need to look for the best brush for Goldendoodle dogs with a large head on it.
+You also need to look for the brush with a large head on it.

 This guarantees that there are more of those flexible and bendable pins we were talking about just a moment ago, but it also helps you to speed up the grooming process by allowing the brush to move through more of your dog’s fur with each and every single pass through their coat.